KrookedKickflip/dontReadThis/Develop/README.md

   read me generator

   ## Description
-  creates a readme file from the command line
+  it generates a read me through the terminal

   ## Table of Contents
   - [Installation]